What Can The Democratic Party Leadership Learn From The British Labour Party? [Opinion]

 — Telegraph News (@TelegraphNews) February 23, 2017

 There was further humiliation for the party last week when the resignation of Labour MP Jamie Reed triggered a by-election in his Copeland constituency.
-Despite the seat behind held by Labour since 1935, the Conservative party swept to victory, marking Copeland the first by-election gain for a governing party since 1982.
+Despite the seat behind held by Labour since 1935, the Conservative Party swept to victory, marking Copeland the first by-election gain for a governing party since 1982.

-RELATED STORIES ON INQUISITR:
+RELATED STORIES ON INQUISITR

 Donald Trump Wasn’t Elected To Enjoy Vacations At The Taxpayer’s Expense [Opinion]